junobuild/brand/README.md

 ## Logo

 The [Juno] logo can be displayed with either a textual representation or a simplified icon, with each option available in two color variants.
+Pick the one that fits your material the best.

+> [!IMPORTANT]
+> Please choose the one that best suits your material—the one that makes your designer say: "Yeah, that looks great!"

 ### Textual